ePages-de/epages-docs/_posts/2015-04-01-the-first-epages-hackathon-is-over.md

 layout: post
 title: "The first ePages hackathon is over"
 date: "2015-04-01 12:00:00"
+icon: cog
+tags: some1 some2
-categories: misc
+categories: misc1 misc2
 authors: ["Birgit Bader", "Anja Bärike"]
 ---

-## 2 days - 50 ePagees - 8 teams
+2 days - 50 ePagees - 8 teams.
 On March 24 and 25, 2015 all signs in the ePages Jena office pointed to exploratory programming.

 The rules were simple: